 Did you know that we hire an independent audit firm annually to perform a complete audit of the district's financial position and a complete review of management practices?
 This is part of our Board of Directors and Administration's commitment to the transparency of your fire district.
-2020's Audit report can be viewed by clicking the link below!
-2020 Management Report 2020 Financial Audit
+2021's Audit report can be viewed by clicking the link below!
+2021 Audit Report

 "Your All Hazards Emergency Response Agency Serving the City of Hillsboro and Surrounding Areas."
 "Serving since 1949"